ateeqdev/web3_of_the_day/README.md

 I'm learning blockchain and journal a subset of what I learned in a day here

+#### March 3, 2022 (Day 59): Solidity: Re-entry Attack

+Here's how it goes:
+1. A person (let's call it _attacker_) deposits some funds to a Solidity Smart Contract (let's call it _legit_),
+2. _attacker_ sends those funds to a malicious contract (let's call it _vacuum_)
+3. before _legit_ finishes updating the balance of _attacker_, the _vacuum_ again calls the _withdraw_ function of _legit_
+4. _vacuum_ repeats this until the funds of _legit_ are drained (hundreds of millions of dollars have been lost by this hack)

+Function modifiers or locking the execution through a variable can be used to prevent this attack

 #### March 2, 2022 (Day 58): Solidity: Function Access Classifiers

 public - all can access